waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Route 11 Blockage:** I assume the path east on Route 11 from the gatehouse is blocked by a Snorlax.
 (Test: Explore east from the Route 12/11 gatehouse - Low Priority).

 ### C. Current Plans
 - **Route 17 Navigation:** The goal is to reach Fuchsia City by traveling south down Route 17.
-The route is split by a large body of water.
+The route is a one-way downhill path.
 I will prioritize exploring the western landmass first, clearing all trainers and unseen tiles, before attempting to cross the water to the eastern side.

 ### D. Past Failures & Corrections Log
 - **CRITICAL PROCESS FAILURE: Repeated WKG Protocol Violations (T37321, T37494, T37620, T37650, T37800):** The AI critique has correctly identified a persistent behavioral issue.
 I repeatedly fail to follow my own core protocol of immediately documenting map transitions.
-I have deferred WKG updates multiple times (e.g., Route 12 Gatehouse, Route 13/14 connection, Route 16/17 transition), which corrupts my world model and leads to navigational errors.
+I have deferred WKG updates multiple times, which corrupts my world model and leads to navigational errors.
 This is a critical failure of discipline. **Correction:** ALL data management tasks (`manage_world_knowledge`, `define_map_marker`, `notepad_edit`) MUST be performed on the same turn a discovery is made.
 There are no exceptions.
 - **`wkg_inspector` Misinterpretation (T36940):** My `wkg_inspector` tool correctly identified the two exits from Route 13.
 My conclusion that it was a dead end was a failure of interpretation, not a tool bug.
 I must be more careful in analyzing tool output against game state warnings.
+- **Biker Bug (Route 16, T37463):** The Biker at (8, 11) is bugged.
+Using `select_battle_option` to select 'FIGHT' terminates the battle.
+Interacting with him also fails. **AVOID THIS TRAINER & TOOL.**